keks24/raspberry-pi-luks/README.md

 $ dd if="2021-01-11-raspios-buster-armhf-lite.img" of="/dev/sdx" bs="512b" status="progress" conv="fdatasync"
 ```

 Boot into `Raspbian` once, so the `root partition` is extended to its full capacity.
-Then, log in with the username `pi` and the password `raspberry`.
+Then, log in with the [predefined credentials](#user-credentials).

 Take notes of the following commands and shutdown the `Raspberry Pi`.
 These are important for later:
 ```bash